-An economics degree that prepares students to examine questions related to resource allocation, incentives and wealth, among others.
+Wayne State's economics degree prepares students to examine questions related to resource allocation, incentives and wealth, among others.
 Economics is relevant to graduate and professional study in fields like business management, law and public affairs, as well as undergraduate degrees that are useful for many career paths.

 Students often begin their studies by developing a solid foundation in microeconomics, macroeconomics and calculus, which they can use to pursue more advanced coursework and research opportunities.
 Those interested in the policy applications of economics may wish to enroll in classes that analyze real-world problems, while students considering a doctorate in economics should also explore some higher-level mathematics.
 Source: U.S. News & World Report

 This tool provides a broad overview of how major selection can lead to careers and is provided without any implied promise of employment.
 Some careers will require further education, skills, or competencies.
 Actual salaries may vary significantly between similar employers and could change by graduation, as could employment opportunities and job titles.